-Should a licensee encounter significant hardship in meeting the schedule required by the Order, it may, with demonstration of good cause, request relief from the Order.
+Should a licensee encounter significant hardship in meeting the schedule required by any of the Orders, it may, with demonstration of good cause, request relief from that specific Order.
 Each such request will be reviewed by the staff on a case-by-case basis.

-3.0 HCVS Requirements
+3.0 Hardened Containment Venting System (HCVS) Requirements